cep104/code_challenge_html-css-corneal/README.md

 ## dog sitting site:

 # Setup
+- DO NOT USE THIS FILE CREATE A BRAND NEW APP ON YOUR LOCAL COMPUTER USE THIS READ ME AS A GUIDE FOR THE CHALLENGE.
 - make a new corneal app called code_challenge

-- run bundle / change active record / change migration  statement in specfile and config.ru
+- run bundle / change active record / change migration  statement in spec_file and config.ru

 - go to GitHub and create a new repository